rcliftonharvey/dspfilters4juce/README.md

 #include "DSPFilters.h"
 ```

+Depending on your compiler and workspace settings, you may have to adjust the include path for this file.<br>
-That's all to get you started.
+But theoretically, this is all you need to get you started.<br>
 The filters are now available in the **DSP::** namespace.
 (Unless you changed it.)

 Instantiate a filter wrapper class in **PluginProcessor.h**: